Earn 1 Credit for Case Studies toward

 You’ve spent years offering support to bereaved people, helping them express their grief, manage waves of disruptive emotion, process the loss, and pursue a changed life and renewed bond with their deceased loved one.
 But what do you do when they respond to none of these initiatives, and remain mired in an anguishing and life-limiting grief despite your best efforts, and their own genuine suffering?

-Utilize visualization, symptom deprivation and overt statement to discover and transform the client’s hidden problem-sustaining positions.
+Utilize visualization, symptom deprivation and overt statement to encounter the emotional truth of the symptom and promote its conscious integration.